Do you want to enforce authors to only be able to select one category per post in WordPress?

 Try selecting a few different categories in the right-hand menu, and you’ll see that you can only select a single category.

 We hope this guide helped you learn how to enforce one category per post in WordPress.
-You may also want to learn how to set up Google Analytics goals for your WordPress site, or check out our list of proven ways to make money online blogging with WordPress.
+You may also want to learn how to set a maximum number of tags for WordPress posts or check out our list of proven ways to make money online blogging with WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.